jcy0308/simple-server-monitoring-action/README.md

  - We choosed the npm-fetch-api over the request library to achieve the smallest bundle size while maintaining reasonable request delay.

+* There are APIs that support both HTTP and HTTPS requests, as well as APIs that only accept either HTTP or HTTPS.
+Especially in cloud service environments, allows https protocol only.
+Therefore, we have set HTTPS as the default request, and by configuring environment variables, we have enabled sending requests using HTTP as well
 ## Requirements

 - A `SLACK_WEBHOOK` URL to send a message when something goes wrong